andrew/ultimate-awesome/README.md

 - [awesome-object-detection-datasets](https://github.com/codingonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [awesome-actor](https://github.com/GetTech-io/awesome-actor) - :punch: Awesome lists of actor model resources.
 - [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.
+- [Awesome-Crystal-GNNs](https://github.com/kdmsit/Awesome-Crystal-GNNs) - This repository contains a collection of resources and papers on GNN Models on Crystal Solid State Materials.
 - [humans](https://github.com/learn-anything/humans) - Awesome Humans.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation".
 - [Awesome-Clone](https://github.com/MasterBrian99/Awesome-Clone) - A curated list of AWESOME clones made with react,vue,svelte.